- Dunster House

 Level – In order for your climbing frame to maintain structural integrity, it is vitally important that it is built upon even ground.
 To ensure that the surface is flat, use a spirit level.

-Spade – Dunster House climbing frames use large ground anchors, if these become loose or unearthed you may need to make use of a spade to dig suitable holes for them.
+Spade – Dunster House climbing frames use large ground anchors (where applicable), if these become loose or unearthed you may need to make use of a spade to dig suitable holes for them.

 How To Ensure That Your Ground Anchors Are Securely Fastened